taylorsmcclure/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.3.15**:
+Latest, version **3.3.16**:
-- Meme generator via APImeme
-- Added choose for me command
-- Upload Twitch emotes instead of sending URL
+ - Ability to mute members per-channel
-- Removed useless quote command
+ - URL shortener command

-Patch #1: Fixed config pruning crash
+ - Better web interface error handling
+ - Username change message option
+ - More reliable logging
+ - Misc. fixes as always

 Open an issue to report a bug or suggest a new feature!